mtosity/mern-ecom/README.md

 ## Installation

-Clone the project, add .env like .env.example (both in root and /client) and in project folder run
+Clone the project, add .env like .env.example (both in /server and /client) and in project folder run

 ```sh
 yarn